wdi-sg/wdi-sg-3/students/brian-lopez/README.md

 http://jbrianlopez.github.io/restaurant/

 PROJECT 2A
-Microblog project can be found on heroku at https://limitless-headland-46574.herokuapp.com/
+Presented version is on Github repo is https://github.com/jbrianlopez/project2mvp Microblog project MVP can be found on heroku at https://limitless-headland-46574.herokuapp.com/